 Who Should Seek Individual Therapy?

 Many people often do not know that they need therapy until it is too late.
-Everyone needs therapy, but knowing when the best time is to seek therapy is crucial.
+Everyone needs therapy, but knowing when the best time is to seek treatment is crucial.
 The most important thing is to recognize and acknowledge when you need help.
 In general, people who need therapy include:

 - Individuals who are under a great deal of stress